 Ask for their personal data to be transferred to a third party in a structured, commonly used and machine-readable format (in certain circumstances)

 Individuals should submit any request to exercise these rights to the DPO.
-If staff receive such a request, they must immediately forward it to the Data Protection [Contact / Champion] who will send it to the DPO for information purposes.
+If staff receive such a request, they must immediately forward it to the Data Protection Contact who will send it to the DPO for information purposes.

 10. Parental requests to see the educational record